Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Theoretical Analysis

 \section{Theoretical Analysis}

-We justify the use of MCL in the context of language modeling by assuming that the sequence distribution can be expressed as a mixture.
-We contrast this formulation with standard maximum likelihood estimation \eqref{eq:teacher_forcing}.
-In particular, Section \ref{sec:hard_em} establishes a connection between our approach and the Expectation-Maximization (EM) algorithm and derives lower and upper bounds on the optimal achievable test loss.
-We then apply this analysis to the case of Markov chains in Section \ref{sec:markov}, where the dynamic of the method is simulated in a controlled setting in Section \ref{sec:synt_data}.
+We justify the use of MCL for language modeling by assuming the sequence distribution is a mixture.
+Section~\ref{sec:hard_em} links our method to the Expectation Maximization (EM) algorithm \cite{dempster1977maximum} and derives lower and upper bounds on the optimal achievable test loss.
+We then apply this analysis to the case of Markov chains and simulate the method’s dynamics in a controlled setting.